sebasvelasco353/.dotfiles/README.md

 - Finish the manual installation text
 - Add global npm package.json file (where is it!?!?!)
 - Add platformio plugin to VS Code or find a way to code, run, autocomplete and linter arduino in nvim
-- Check if FZF works after this installation

 ## Install using script
 1. cd into the repo folder